 \subsubsection{Interview}

 Finally, we conducted a short follow-up semi-structured interview.
-We asked questions in three main categories with follow-up questions based on the interviewee's responses. \begin{itemize} \item Perceptions of features and their role in decision making for proposing a UX plan: \textit{Which feature is the most impressive?
+We asked questions in three main categories, supplemented by follow-up questions based on the interviewee's responses. \begin{itemize} \item Perceptions of features and their role in decision-making for proposing a UX plan: \textit{Which feature is the most impressive?
 Which feature is the least impressive?
-How do these features support your decision making?} \item Overall user experience and potential improvements: \textit{After using the system, how useful do you feel about the system?
+How do these features support your decision-making?} \item Overall user experience and potential improvements: \textit{After using the system, how useful do you feel about the system?
 Were there any features or information that you felt were lacking?
 How do you view your original and revised plans?} \item Follow-up questions about their research mental model: \textit{What differences do you notice between your previous research process and the process of interacting with \systemName?
 How do you perceive the strengths and weaknesses of these strategies?} \end{itemize}